 The term “co-addiction” refers to a relationship pattern that can develop between an individual and a person with an addiction.
 In this style of relating, the non-addicted individual feels the need to control, appease, or worry excessively about the addict’s needs.
 (See also: codependency).
-These symptoms evolve into physical, psychological, or social behaviors used to adapt, cope, or compensate for the stress of living with someone with an addiction.
+And these symptoms evolve into physical, psychological, or social behaviors used to adapt, cope, or compensate for the stress of living with someone with an addiction.
 As co-addiction progresses, these behaviors become habitual.

 Do you feel as though addiction is negatively impacting your family?
 Check out the three stages of co-addiction according to Gorski and Miller of Staying Sober: A Guide for Relapse Prevention, and contact Sanford House with questions you may have.

-Stages of Co-Addiction
+Family Guide: Stages of Co-Addiction